-Due to the fact they are not purebreds, Puggles are not allowed into the American Kennel Club nor the Canadian or United Kennels Clubs.
+Due to the fact they are not purebreds, the Puggle is not allowed into the American Kennel Club nor the Canadian or United Kennels Clubs.

-Pugs a small but solid.
-The breed dates back to days before 400 BC.
+Pugs are small dogs but are solidly built.
+The dog breed dates back to days before 400 BC.
 They were a popular pet Buddhist Montessori even though they have always been known for being playfully mischievous.

 With the deep roots of the new hybrid dog, it is easy to see why he was an instant star.